Police Service of Northern Ireland: Organisation

 The senior officer in charge of the PSNI is its chief constable.
 The chief constable is appointed by the Northern Ireland Policing Board, subject to the approval of the Minister of Justice for Northern Ireland.
 The Chief Constable of Northern Ireland is the third-highest paid police officer in the UK (after the Commissioner and Deputy Commissioner of the Metropolitan Police).
-The current chief constable is Jon Boutcher, who was appointed on an interim basis after the resignation of Simon Byrne in September 2023 and successful in being officially confirmed as chief constable on 7 November 2023.
+The current chief constable is Jon Boutcher.
+He was appointed on an interim basis after the resignation of Simon Byrne in September 2023 and was subsequently confirmed as chief constable on 7 November 2023.

 The police area is divided into eight districts, each headed by a chief superintendent.
 Districts are divided into areas, each commanded by a chief inspector; these in turn are divided into sectors, each commanded by an inspector.
 In recent years, under new structural reforms, some chief inspectors command more than one area as the PSNI strives to make savings.

-In 2001 the old police divisions and sub-divisions were replaced with 29 district command units (DCUs), broadly coterminous with local council areas.
-In 2007 the DCUs were replaced by eight districts ('A' to 'H') in anticipation of local government restructuring under the Review of Public Administration.
+In 2001, the old police divisions and sub-divisions were replaced with 29 district command units (DCUs), broadly coterminous with local council areas.
+In 2007, the DCUs were replaced by eight districts ('A' to 'H') in anticipation of local government restructuring under the Review of Public Administration.
 Responsibility for policing and justice was devolved to the Northern Ireland Assembly on 9 March 2010, although direction and control of the PSNI remains under the chief constable.

 In addition to the PSNI, there are other agencies which have responsibility for specific parts of Northern Ireland's transport infrastructure: